MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 | Performance Efficiency | *For most workloads:* **Acceptable performance.** This approach is likely to provide satisfactory performance.<br /><br />*For highly latency-sensitive workloads:* **Low performance.** Some components might be sensitive to latency due to inter-zone traffic. |
 | Operational Excellence | **High operation efficiency.** You typically need to only manage a single instance of each resource.
 For most services, during an availability zone outage, failover is Microsoft's responsibility and happens automatically. |

-This approach is possible with many Azure services, including virtual machine scale sets, App Service, Azure Functions, Azure SQL, Service Bus, and many others.
+This approach is possible with many Azure services, including virtual machine scale sets, App Service, Azure Functions, AKS, Azure Storage, Azure SQL, Service Bus, and many others.
 For a complete list of services that support zone redundancy, see [Availability zone service and regional support](/azure/reliability/availability-zones-service-support).

 ### Multi-zone deployment with zonal resources